JesseSit/CollegeTrip/README.md

   ### peekLast()
   peekLast() would be useful for the user to retrieve the element from the end of the deque. (similar to the peek() and getLast() method)

+  ### removeFirstOccurance()
+  removeFirstOccurrance() would be useful for the user to remove the first occurrance of an element. returns true if the element was successfully removed, false otherwise.

+  ### removeLastOccurrance()
+  removeLastOccurrance() would be useful for the user to remove the last occurrance of an element. returns true if the element was successfully removed, false otherwise.